 (Photo credit: genuinebyjtyler.com)

 In or about 2006 or 2007 my baby bro, who was in his twenties at that point, had become interested in cycling—real cycling, the kind with crazy spandex uniforms that often incorporate stripes or polka-dots, with sewn in pockets to carry high calorie gel packs and high calorie food bars that don’t taste or look like anything resembling food, and clip-on shoes and guys named Alberto, and Paolo, and Ivan, and Stephen (pronounced ‘Steh-fin’), who ride bikes with tiny tiny seats for their not so tiny bottoms.
 He had been given a state-of-the-art road bike by our uncle, who used to race competitively.
 Certainly, this “gift” played no small part in my brother’s newly blossoming obsession.
 It was a Trek, and was the kind of bike you might remember from the film Breaking Away starring Dennis Christopher and Dennis Quaid.
 It was state-of-the-art, right after humans congratulated each other on how much easier the invention of fire was going to make their lives.
-The kind of state of the art that stone tools are to iron: the kind of state of the art where the shifters are on the down tube rather than on the handlebars: the kind of state of the art where despite any of your best attempts to obtain any degree of aerodynamics, your 250 pound big bro can easily squeak by you downhill, sitting straight up, stretching his arms and back, into the wind, not pedaling, because his bike has all the newest tech and the weight of said bike wouldn’t be described as “ginormous toddler”.
+The kind of state of the art that stone tools are to iron: the kind of state of the art where the shifters are on the down tube rather than on the handlebars: the kind of state of the art where despite any of your best attempts to obtain any degree of aerodynamics, your 250 pound big bro can easily squeak by you downhill, fully erect and stretching stretching into the wind.
 You know, state-of-the-art.

 If you didn’t already guess, I was the 250 pound big bro, and I’m gonna teach you everything you need to know to cycle like the pros.

 First, you’ve got to be motivated.
 In part, my brother was part of that motivation.
 He was so dedicated and driven that it was almost impossible not for some of that to rub off on anyone who was around him.
 Also, we started watching the Tour de France.
 I mean, have you ever heard Phil Liggett call a race?
 “He’s climbing like a man possessed!”
 “Unbelievable!
 He can’t be stopped!
 You have to wonder when the elastic is going to snap.”
 Or, “Attack after attack up Mont Vontoux; how many bullets does he have in this gun?”
 Liggett’s the king.
 So, to keep up your motivation, find a cyclist or cyclists, or even a team, such as Team Sky, to idolize and then plaster your walls with every poster you can find of them.
 Then, learn and memorize all the racing terminology you are able, such as peloton, echelon and maillot jaune, so that you can sound intelligent, sophisticated and knowledgeable as you adroitly steer any conversation to your very narrow island of wisdom.
-Also, don’t forget to talk about your favorite cyclist constantly, calling them by their first name as if you know them personally, and about that time when they lost the Paris Roubaix and how it was fucking bullshit.
-For instance, remember that Tour when Contador continued to attack on the climb when Andy Schleck’s chain kept slipping?
+Also, don’t forget to talk about your favorite cyclist constantly, call them by their first name, and never miss an opportunity to remind anyone who’ll listen abput that time your dude lost, and how that was fucking bullshit.
+For instance, during the 2010 Tour Alberto Contador continued to attack Andy Schleck on the Port de Bales despite the fact that he was having mecahnical issues.
 Fucking bullshit.
 That was unsportsman-like.
 Contador robbed Andy of a Tour championship by cheating.
 Remember: if your guy doesn’t win, 1% of the time another rider was probably better than them.
 The other 99%?
 Fucking bullshit.
 Someone cheated.
 Only once you’ve mastered these developmental stages should you consider spending serious money on a bike.

 Okay, cycling is obviously your route to physical health.
 Personally, I’d been in and out of shape, though mostly out, for the better part of the previous five years or so, and, along with my brother, I too decided that cycling would be a great way for me to get back in the groove.
 But I didn’t have a bike.
 So what to do?
 Ebay?
 Craigslist?
 Used?
 Pah, don’t be ridiculous.
 Straight to the cycle shop to buy a moderately priced high performance asphalt devouring machine.
 You’ll want to buy the most expensive bike you can afford your first time out.
 But try not to break the bank.
 You want to look and feel good, but you’re not an idiot.
 So long as you can justify the money because you’re totally going to stick to it this time, not like those other decisions: school, guitar lessons, piano class (that you took in school), traveling the world—as you sit there writing a motivational essay in your dining room at 5am, drinking coffee, in your underwear, with the remnants of the cinnamon raisin toast you had for breakfast lingering in your beard, thinking about what kind of omelette you’re about to make for second breakfast: spinach and onion with Feta and Cheddah, because they go betta’ togedda’.